Project Officer Permanency Support

 The Project Officer Permanency Support will work alongside management to develop policies and procedures, and to enhance practices within the Permanency Support team to meet legislative and quality standards.
 The ideal candidate will have a detailed understanding of the Permanency Support Program sector, experience in developing and reviewing policies and procedures, and an ability to effectively consult with a variety of stakeholders.

-This is a full time, temporary role until 30 June 2018.
+This is a part time (16 hours/week), temporary role until 30 June 2019.
 To be considered for this position, applicants must adequately address the following criteria:

 - A Commitment to the Vision, Mission and Values of our organisation.